We’re thrilled to announce almost $60,000 in grants to support 12 projects focused on building adult literacy in a variety of Cleveland neighborhoods.

-We have loved the energy among the leaders we’ve met working to strengthen literacy in our city and we’re looking forward to the positive change to come!
+We loved the energy among the leaders we met who are working to strengthen literacy in our city!

 Neighbor Up Adult Literacy Action Grants Committee

-Reviews applications every other week starting November 30, 2020 and makes funding decisions:
+A volunteer group that reviewed applications starting November 30, 2020 and made funding decisions.

 - Anne Morrison, retired Kent State University professor who studied the Cuba Literacy Campaign